henryhadlow/henrylistens/notes.md

 ## Ten to get started

-3. [ ] The Human Button - BBC Radio 4
 4. [ ] Dark Side of the Earth – Radiolab – WNYC
 5. [ ] Everybody SCREAM!!! – The Truth
 6. [ ] This Idea Must Die – Freakonomics – WNYC